Sport and active recreation grants for facilities and equipment

 GST and will not receive a grossing up provision

-- the organisation must advise NT Sport and Recreation of any changes to the ABN or GST registration
+- the organisation must advise Sport and Recreation of any changes to the ABN or GST registration